How do I know if Vivitrol is right for me?

 What is the cost for Vivitrol treatment?

-At Valley Health Comprehensive Treatment Center, the cost of Vivitrol treatment can vary depending on a number of things, including the services that you obtain in addition to this medication.
+At Southeast Massachusetts Comprehensive Treatment Centers, the cost of Vivitrol treatment can vary depending on a number of things, including the services that you obtain in addition to this medication.
 To learn more about what you might pay for treatment, contact one of our intake experts today.